Why You Shouldn’t Ski in Courchevel! A Guide to the Top Non-Skier Activities

 What’s on offer?

-Kid fun – Leisure pool, diving pit, surf zone and children’s play area.
+Kid fun – Leisure pool, water slides, diving pit, surf zone and children’s play area.

-Relaxation – Pools with jets and bubbles, jacuzzis, sauna, steam rooms, salt pool, exterior pools and massage and beauty treatment rooms.
+Relaxation – Pools with jets and bubbles, Jacuzzis, sauna, steam rooms, salt pool, caldarium, exterior pools, aromatherapy and massage and beauty treatment rooms.

-Aquamotion is situated in between Courchevel Village (1550) and Courchevel Moriond (1650) and with facilities like this in the valley, it is one of the reasons we say it’s not all about Courchevel 1850.
+Aquamotion is situated in between Courchevel Village (1550) and Courchevel Moriond (1650).
+With facilities like this in the valley, it is one of the reasons we say it’s not all about Courchevel 1850.

-Get excited, put the skis away and bring out your inner child!
-New in Courchevel for winter 2017 – 2018 is a whopping 3km toboggan run.
-The new luge twists and turns its way back to Courchevel 1650 from the top of the new Courchevel Moriond bubble lift.
+Get excited, put the skis away and bring out your inner child down Courchevel’s whopping 3km toboggan run!
+Twisting and turning the way to Courchevel 1650 from the top of the Courchevel Moriond bubble lift, this family non-skiing activity is sure to bring smiles across the faces of all ages who take part…

-You can expect tunnels, tight bends and dips and and skids.
-If it’s still not sounding fun enough then picture shooting down here by floodlight.
-The course is open from 9am to as late as 7.30pm and is free of charge with a ski or pedestrian lift pass.
+You can expect tunnels, tight bends, dips and skids.
+If it still doesn’t sound fun enough, then imagine shooting down here by floodlight.
 Even if you are skiing through the duration of the day, you don’t have to miss out on the fun.

+For a truly unique non-ski experience in Courchevel, why not try hot air ballooning, paragliding or skydiving?
 Picture yourself flying high above the resort, getting a unique view of Courchevel that only someone without skis on their feet would experience.
-Okay, maybe with skiing you get to hit new speeds and cover lots of ground…BUT you certainly can’t head up the mountain and it definitely uses more energy than if you were to go by skidoo, piste-basher or dog sled.
+Okay, maybe with skiing you get to hit new speeds and cover lots of ground…BUT you certainly can’t head up the mountain without skins and believe me, that uses more energy than if you were to go by skidoo, piste-basher or dog sled.
 See, skiing isn’t the best for everything.

 Great Restaurants and Fine Cuisine

-Courchevel has so many great restaurants and places for a drink but often when you are skiing, you rush to head back onto the slopes and don’t make the most of where you’ve stopped.
-If you take a more relaxed approach to the mountains you will find some great places to to sit back and enjoy the views, rather than whizzing past them!
-Here is just a little collection.
+Courchevel has so many great restaurants and places for a drink, but often when you are skiing, you rush to head back onto the slopes and don’t make the most of where you’ve stopped.
+If you take a more relaxed approach to the mountains, you will find some great places to sit back and enjoy the views, rather than whizzing past them!
+Here is just a little collection below, but for a full breakdown of the best restaurants in Courchevel, check out our top Michelin Restaurants in Courchevel 1850 blog – it’s sure to be a mouth-watering read!

 Chabichou – Two Michelin starred restaurant since 1984 and offering outstanding gourmet cuisine.